 Lowell claimed the existence of canals proved an intelligent civilization lived on Mars.
 He said Martians had built their canals because their planet suffered from severe droughts.

-The science fiction writer H. G. Wells ran with Lowell’s theme as the basis of his tremendously popular 1898 novel The War of the Worlds in which Earth was invaded by Martians because their own planet was dying.
+The science fiction writer H. G. Wells took Lowell’s theme as the basis of his tremendously popular 1898 novel The War of the Worlds in which Earth was invaded by Martians because their own planet was dying.

 The Martian Canals Sink

 Lowell’s theories of Mars collapsed when the planet made another close pass of Earth in 1909.
 On September 20 of that year, the Greek astronomer Eugène Antoniadi focused a 33-inch telescope on the Red Planet under perfect viewing conditions.
 Until then, Antoniadi had been a canal enthusiast – he had ‘discovered’ several canals on Mars using a smaller telescope.

 Using the huge 33-inch telescope, he saw none.
 The canals had been an illusion, mere wish fulfillment on the part of scientists who allowed their imaginations to run freely.
 He wrote:

 Antoniadi’s drawings of Mars showed no canals.

 In 1912-13, Vesto Slipher, who had worked for Lowell since graduating from Indiana University three years earlier, discovered galactic redshifts, hinting at an expanding universe.

 In 1914, Slipher discovered the rotation of spiral galaxies.

 Slipher spent his entire career at the Lowell Observatory, becoming director in 1926 and retiring in 1952.